 Bob's Walk Donation Page

 When I began my retirement I did not plan on being a caregiver, and I didn't want to know about it.
-Mom was surrounded by friends, but they increasingly turned my attention to her need for care.
+But my mother's friends turned my attention to her need for care.

 I realize now how very fortunate I was to learn about the disease from the Alzheimer's Association's caregiver support groups and workshops.
-The NorthBay Alzheimer's Adult Day Center provided respite care and activities extending my mom's quality of life, which ended at age 94.
+The NorthBay Alzheimer's Adult Day Center provided 8 years of respite care and activities extending my mom's quality of life, which ended at age 94.

 As a follower of Unity principles, I affirm that we are greater than any disease, and I deny any power that disease or illness has over us.
-At this year's walk, a white flower ceremony is being introduced to represent the day we'll see that first Alzheimer's survivor.
-I yearn for that day to come soon!
+And I know there can be more to life than just surviving!

 Thank you for doing your part in supporting this year's Walk by volunteering, registering to walk and supporting our Team Unity walkers!